Living Room Design & Decoration: The Complete AI-Powered Guide

 Lighting

 Replace any single-bulb overhead fitting.
-The upgrade: a statement pendant for ambient light, two floor or table lamps for warmth, and one accent light behind the TV or on display shelves.
+The upgrade: a statement pendant for ambient, two floor or table lamps for warmth, one accent source.
+Add a dimmer switch on the overhead.
+Every living room should have one.

 How Homai Transforms Living Room Design

-Chat to Design — Describe your vision in plain English: "coastal living room with a linen sofa, rattan accents, and warm lighting."
-Homai's AI stages the room to your exact specification.
+Chat to Design — describe in plain English.
+"Coastal living room with a linen sofa, rattan accents, warm lighting, and a large plant."
+Homai stages to specification.

-Apply Style — Found a living room on Pinterest you love?
-Upload the reference photo and Homai matches its exact aesthetic and applies it to your actual room.
-Completely personalised.
+Apply Style — found a living room on Pinterest that's exactly right?
+Upload it.
+Homai matches its exact aesthetic and applies it to your actual room.

-Renovation Preview — See what your living room looks like after a renovation — new flooring, new kitchen opening, reconfigured layout — before committing to build.
+Renovation Preview — see your living room after a renovation before any work begins.

 What is the most important piece of furniture in a living room?

-The sofa — it anchors the entire layout and sets the tone for every other decision.
-Choose the sofa first, then build around it.
+The sofa.
+It anchors the layout, sets the scale, and establishes the tone for every other decision.
+Choose it first.

 How do I make my living room look more expensive?

-Four reliable moves: swap hardware on any visible furniture, add one large statement plant, replace your light switch covers with brushed metal or matte black, and buy one quality throw.
-Small details signal attention to the whole room.
+Four moves: swap hardware on visible furniture, add one large statement plant, replace light switch covers with brushed metal or matte black, buy one quality throw.

 Can AI design my living room for free?